 Feng shui is for everyone but it is important to recognise that the client must be prepared to make changes to the environment.
 In some circumstances these changes may involve significant and expensive work.
 For example, for some people a west facing front door is very lucky, whereas for others it is considered most inauspicious.
 A feng shui consultant might suggest that the front door is resited to face another direction.
 In feng shui, overhead beams are considered to be unlucky, and a consultant might suggest that they are removed and the ceiling re-plastered.
 Also, it is not unusual for consultants to recommend the addition of certain feng shui remedies such as mirrors, water features, wind chimes, crystals or dragon symbols.
 You should be prepared to add the cost of any remedies needed onto the cost of the consultation itself.

-Use the form at the top of this page or the links below to search for Feng Shui.
+Use the links below to search for Feng Shui practitioners.